MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidreminderfileparameter-canonical-property.md

 [[MS-OXORMDR]](http://msdn.microsoft.com/library/5454ebcc-e5d1-4da8-a598-d393b101caab%28Office.15%29.aspx)

-> Specifies the properties and the interaction model for e-mail and other object reminders.
+> Specifies the properties and the interaction model for email and other object reminders.

 ### Header files